 Prior to Goldman Sachs, Andrew was a Partner and member of the investment committee at Alternative Investment Management, LLC where he spent six years evaluating hedge funds and private equity funds for the multi-family office.
 He began his career in the Arlington, VA office of Cambridge Associates, LLC.
 Andrew holds a Bachelor of Arts from Washington & Lee University and is a Chartered Financial Analyst.
 Andrew lives with his wife Tori and their three children in Darien, Connecticut.
 He is active in the local community, coaching youth athletics and serving as a Council member of Trinity Church.

 Mat Best joined the Army at the age of 17 and deployed five times to Iraq and Afghanistan with the 2nd Ranger Battalion, 75th Ranger Regiment.
 After leaving military service, Mat deployed to a variety of overseas locations as a contractor during his five years with the CIA.
 Mat graduated with a Bachelors Degree in Liberal Arts, and began creating satirical videos and building brands like Article 15 Clothing, Leadslingers Spirits, the Drinkin’ Bros Podcast, and Black Rifle Coffee Company.
-Mat is the Vice President for BRCC.
+Mat is the Chief Branding Officer for BRCC.

 Fort Worth, TX native, Dr. Ric Bonnell, is a pediatric emergency medicine physician who currently teaches at the Texas Christian University and University of North Texas Health Science Center School of Medicine.
 He is also the medical director for two juvenile correctional facilities.
 Ric’s father served in the medical corps during Vietnam and his grandfather was a pilot during World War II.
 In 2013, Ric, his brother, Jon, and their friend, Dan Roberts, started an annual fundraiser benefiting Boot Campaign, to help meet the needs of deserving veterans.